2021

 A while back, a brilliant young programmer named Tim quit JP Morgan and took over his dad’s business – the very epitome of a “boring” business.
 It audits the accounts payable records of large retailers, often finding millions of dollars in claims that can be recovered with a careful eye.
 With a programmer’s hatred for repetitive tasks, he built a complex and highly optimized algorithmic software system that automatically detects over 325 different billing anomalies.

-He had no experience building the sales and marketing engine necessary to find more customers.
+Tim had no experience building the sales and marketing engine necessary to find more customers.
 He was also starting a family and was ready for his next thing.
 He wanted to sell to reduce his risk, have more time for his family, and work on creative new projects.
 As luck would have it, we had recently done a deep dive into a business with high customer concentration and written a detailed blog post about how to structure M&A transactions to share risk between buyer and seller in these situations.

 Our basic underwriting was based on a conviction that we could expand our relationship with the large customer and add at least one more in our first 2-3 years of ownership.
 Although it is still early, we are pleased to report that revenue has grown in the first year of our ownership.
 Danny Page, Enduring Technologies’ COO, has taken over as general manager of the business, and is in the process of building out a dedicated team to support its growth.

 KJ and the team are getting their flywheel turning, even in a competitive M&A market where quality digital businesses often sell at premiums.
-We see echoes of an early Constellation Software and couldn’t be more excited to watch the team grow their portfolio.
-We expect to make one acquisition per year under Enduring Technologies for the foreseeable future.

 This team has also been remote-first from day one, showing by example how a truly global team can deliver better results at a lower cost than a team sitting in a San Francisco or Miami office ever could.
 Their team includes Russians, Filipinos, Ukrainians, Nigerians, and at least one Californian living in Barcelona, the makings of a veritable United Nations of Capitalism.